rgyoung6/MACER/README.md

 The location of the MAFFT executable file (https://mafft.cbrc.jp/alignment/software/)

 ### Arguments
 data_folder – This variable can be used to provide a location for the file containing all of the fasta files wanting to be aligned.
-The default value is set to FALSE where the program will prompt the user to select the folder through point-and-click. ref_seq_file – This variable can be used to provide a location for the reference sequence file.
+The default value is set to NULL where the program will prompt the user to select the folder through point-and-click. ref_seq_file – This variable can be used to provide a location for the reference sequence file.
 The default value is set to FALSE where the program will prompt the user to select the folder through point-and-click.
 MAFFT_loc – This variable can be used to provide a location for the MAFFT program.
-The default value is set to FALSE where the program will prompt the user to select the folder through point-and-click. output_file – This variable can be used to set the location of the output files from the program.
-The default value is set to FALSE where the program will place the output files in the same location as the target files.
+The default value is set to NULL where the program will prompt the user to select the folder through point-and-click. output_file – This variable can be used to set the location of the output files from the program.
+The default value is set to NULL where the program will place the output files in the same location as the target files.

 pigl – This is the percent internal gap loop argument.
 This provides a percent that will remove records causing internal gaps is more than the percent value assigned to this argument is reached.
 If this value is set to 0 then internal gaps are not removed.
 The default for this value is 0.95. op – This is the gap opening penalty for the use of MAFFT.
 The higher the value the larger penalty in the alignment.
 The default for this value is set to 10.
 The default value in the MAFFT program is 1.53.
 For alignment of highly conserved regions where no gaps are expected this should be set to a much higher number and 10 is recommended for barcode regions like the COI-5P.